-For this post I want to take a stab at defining the Taijiquan form, or sequence, or posture, or routine, or whatever the kids are calling it now.
-The problem is that when discussing Taijiquan the use of the words forms, posture, and stance are often intermixed and confused.
-For example, is it the Yang Style Taijiquan form, or sequence?
+Is the Taijiquan routine a sequence, or a routine?
+Is a static position a posture or a form?
+The interchange of the words form, posture, and stance creates confusion.
+For example, is it the Yang Style Taijiquan form, sequence, or routine?
 Is that the Ward Off posture or form?
 Are you in the Bow and Arrow posture or stance?

-Pose: A pose is the stance plus the position of the hands, head, and chest.
+Pose: My dictionary says that a pose is “a way of standing or sitting usually adapted for effect.”
+For our purposes, a pose is the stance plus the position of the hands, head, and chest.
 The body will transition through many poses while expressing a Taijiquan posture.

-Form: Form and style can be used interchangeably.
-When discussing the various lineages of Taijiquan will talk about the Yang family style, or the competition forms.
+Form: Form and style are used interchangeably.
+When discussing the various lineages of Taijiquan I will talk about the Yang family style, or the competition forms.

-Style: Style is a broader term for the various forms of Taijiquan, but style and form can be used interchangeably.
+Style: Style is a broader term for the various forms of Taijiquan, but style and form are interchangeable.
 For example, there is the Yang style of Taijiquan, but within the Yang style there are many forms that originated from Yang, Lu-Chang’s sons and their students.

-For most this seems evident, but when reading older texts it can become dizzying the various way words like form, and posture are used.
-I will try to stick to the above in my future writings, and not refer to the Toe posture used in the Brush Left Knee posture.
-Instead, I will work to call it the Toe stance in the transitional pose of the Brush Left Knee posture.
-Nuff said.
+Going forward, I will stick to the above definitions in my future writings, and not refer to the Heel posture used in the Brush Left Knee posture.
+Instead, I will call it the Heel stance in the transitional pose of the Brush Left Knee posture.